michelin/kstreamplify/README.md

 ```

 The first one is the main dependency, while the second one is used for testing purposes only.

+There are two Beta versions available:
+- `2.x.x-beta`: This version is compatible with Spring Boot 3.
+- `1.x.x-beta`: This version is compatible with Spring Boot 2.

 ## Getting Started